 History of ASAPS versions

-Listed below are the main versions of ASAPS that have been publically released since 1988, along with information on the major changes made in those versions.
+Listed below are versions of ASAPS that have been publicly released since 1988, along with information on the major changes made in those versions.

 |Version||Release Date||New/Revised Features|